Graphic Novel Review of "Batman: R.I.P." by Grant Morrison

-I know that a lot of Batman fans will be surprised by my rating of Batman: R.I.P., a lot of other critics gave it very high praise, I’m not one of them, but I didn’t find this comic to be entertaining for me as a Batman fan, even though the premise is a really good one.
+I know that a lot of Batman fans will be surprised by my rating of Batman: R.I.P. because a lot of other critics gave it very high praise.
+I’m not one of them, and I didn’t find this comic to be entertaining for me as a Batman fan, even though the premise is a really good one.

 The art is decent enough, but a comic shouldn’t be purchased just because the art looks decent.
 You need to have both fantastic artwork and a fantastic story, but the story is the most important part because the story is what matters the most to the reader.
 And this confusing train wreck of a story cannot be buoyed by the art at all.

 This story tries so hard to be deep and profound, but it’s too incoherent to be deep and profound.
 It’s more like try-hard depth with only a shallow surface.
 The story isn’t nearly as good as the premise and that’s what makes it a disappointment for fans.
 It could have been a fantastic Batman story, but instead it just it’s just pretentious psychobabble in a Batman story.
 It's a bunch of pseudointellectual dialogue without any depth behind it.

 Grant Morrison’s writing can be overrated.
 This book tries so hard to be good, it’s more like so bad it’s good, but it’s not really anything amazing, and it’s just not outstanding to me.
 I can’t really recommend buying it unless Grant Morrison is your favorite.
 It’s worth borrowing and reading from the library.
 I’ve done that twice and I still don’t feel compelled to buy it.

 I can’t really recommend buying it because it’s just too confusing and pretentious for me to say you should buy it.
 You’ll keep asking yourself, “What just happened?” and not for a good reason either.